aneguzman/react-nba-micro-service/README.md

 ## API Routes

 - GET:api/scores
-  -Returns the list of game scores for a give date
+  - Returns the list of game scores for a give date
-  -Payload:
+  - Payload:
-    -date (in '20171125' format)
+    - date (in '20171125' format)

 - GET:api/standings
-  -Returns the list of team standings for each NBA conference
+  - Returns the list of team standings for each NBA conference

 - GET:api/feed
-  -Returns the list of latest news in the NBA
+  - Returns the list of latest news in the NBA
-  -Payload:
+  - Payload:
-    -page
+    - page